On linear relations among totally odd multiple zeta values related to period polynomials: Linear relation among totally odd MZVs and even period polynomials

 \end{corollary}

 {\it Remark}.
 Conjecturally, the dimension of $\ker E_{N,r}$ coincides with the coefficient of $x^N$ in $\cusp(x)\cdot\odd (x)^{r-2}$.
-Therefore, we may expect that $ F_{N,r}$ gives a bijection from $\pi_1(\W_{N,r})$ to $\ker E_{N,r}$.
-We have a computational evidence up to $N=35$ for this expectation, which was checked by direct calculations using Mathematica (within a few days).
+Therefore, we may expect that $ F_{N,r}$ gives a bijection from $\pi(\W_{N,r})$ to $\ker E_{N,r}$.
+We have a computational evidence up to $N=35$ for this expectation, which was checked by direct calculations using Mathematica (the verification has been completed within a few days).